hehao98/MIT6.828Labs-JOS/reports/Lab4.md

 ```

 It's ok not to check the return values of these system calls here, since if any of them fails, the environment will just be killed.
 Also, the page fault upcall should be set to `_pgfault_upcall`, not `handler`.

+## Exercise 12

+> **Exercise 12.** Implement fork, duppage and pgfault in lib/fork.c.

+The implementation of fork in user space is tricky.
+First, I have to implement the page fault handler as specified in the comments.
+I have to round down `addr` for using it in the code or it may cause subtle bugs that are very hard to locate.

+Next, in the `duppage()` function, I need to copy the page mapping carefully using `sys_page_map()` on both the source environment and the destination environment.

+Finally, in the `fork()` function, I have to do all the actual page mapping and copying of other information.